Recovery is just a phone call away.

 The immediate-release and extended-release tablets are the most common forms of Xanax prescribed.
 The orally disintegrating tablets and liquid solution are less frequently used.
 Both brand-name and generic versions of Xanax are available.

-What are the different slang names for Xanax?
+What Are the Different Slang Names for Xanax?

 Popular slang names for Xanax include: